dotnet/docs/docs/core/docker/building-net-docker-images.md

 Another way to generate the image and run the application within the Docker container is to open the application in Visual Studio Code and use the debugging tools.

-Select the debugging icon in the View Bar on the left side of VS Code.
+Select the debugging icon in the View Bar on the left side of Visual Studio Code.

 ![vscode debugging icon](./media/building-net-docker-images/debugging_debugicon.png)